Cabreiro-Lab/cell_dynamics/README.md

 - `-o` or `--output`: Path to the output folder.
 The script will create a folder for plots and another for the csv files.
 - `-t` or `--threads`: Number of threads to use.

-A word about the input file: for now it needs to be named exactly as `Design.xlsx` and it needs to have the following columns:
+A word about the *input file*: for now it needs to be named exactly as `Design.xlsx`, have a sheet named `Design` and it needs to have the following columns:
 - `File`: Name of the txt files to analyse.
 The script will look for a file with the same name in the input folder.

+Any other sheet in the input file will be ignored.

 If you want to include information about the plate pattern, `Design.xlsx` must have a column named `Pattern`, where it indicates the name of the Pattern file or files that it will read and parse.
 This pattern file can have as many sheets as you want, with a shape of a 96-well plate.
 If you don't want a specific column to be read by the script, you can name it starting with an underscore, e.g., `_Variable`.